Make sure to confirm that you may need to get tested on your return to your country of origin.

 They are as follows:

-- Copy of fideicomiso / title / power of attorney
+Copy of fideicomiso / title / power of attorney

-- Copies of ids of sellers, copies of ids of the POA’S.
+Copies of ids of sellers, copies of ids of the POA’S.

-- Copy of the official subdivision or the plan.
+Copy of the official subdivision or the plan.

 Copy of the Mexican corporation if the property is in a corporation.
 If the property is in a Mexican Corporation then the Seller must show a working visa reflective of their corporation or must have a representative of the corporation that can sign on behalf of the corporation for any sale of property.

 Copy of the building permit and the manifestation of construction (if selling a house) to establish capital gains or losses.
 Seller must have this document to sell a house.

 Copy of the protocolization of the subdivision or the construction for the fideicomiso.
 If the Seller has an existing structure or has made a subdivision from the original parcel that was on the fideicomiso, then this change must be recorded by the bank before the Seller may sell the said property.

-- A copy of the environmental impact study.
+A copy of the environmental impact study.

 A copy of an existing title search or title insurance policy if available

 A copy of the derecho de tanto (first right of refusal) and bank appraisal if originating out of the Ejido.

-- A copy of any existing lien or bank loan if applicable
+A copy of any existing lien or bank loan if applicable

-- A copy of paid property taxes from the municipal.
+A copy of paid property taxes from the municipal.

-- A copy of the most current annual fideicomiso payment to the Seller’s bank.
+A copy of the most current annual fideicomiso payment to the Seller’s bank.

-- A copy of a US LLC (Limited Liability Corporation) or US trust if the property is held by an LLC or US trust (both should be translated into Spanish)
+A copy of a US LLC (Limited Liability Corporation) or US trust if the property is held by an LLC or US trust (both should be translated into Spanish)

-- A copy of the plans or blue prints for a house.
+A copy of the plans or blueprints for a house.

-- If any title holder or primary beneficiary on the trust has passed away, we need a copy of the will, a copy of the death certificate, and proof that this change has been recorded within the deed or the fideicomiso.
+If any title holder or primary beneficiary on the trust has passed away, we need a copy of the will, a copy of the death certificate, and proof that this change has been recorded within the deed or the fideicomiso.

 Any other documents that would help prepare the seller for a potential sale and purchase offer agreement.

 How Seller can be ready for a sale of his/her property:

-- Seller must sign a listing agreement before we can start to market their property.
+Seller must sign a listing agreement before we can start to market their property.
 Please remember that all signatures for all documents are to be identical to your passport signature (not name).

-- Seller must make sure that all property taxes, annual payments on a fideicomiso, or corporate taxes are up to date before selling.
+Seller must make sure that all property taxes, annual payments on a fideicomiso, or corporate taxes are up to date before selling.

-- Seller must understand that they are responsible for capital gains taxes, commission, property taxes, extinction of an existing fideicomiso (if the buyer does not require these as a means to close), being current on their Mexican Corporation, and any existing lien on property must be paid off before the closing on a sale.
+Seller must understand that they are responsible for capital gains taxes, commission, property taxes, extinction of an existing fideicomiso (if the buyer does not require these as a means to close), being current on their Mexican Corporation, and any existing lien on property must be paid off before the closing on a sale.

-- Will seller be present for closing?
+Will the seller be present for closing?
 If not we need to prepare either a letter of instruction to the bank or a power of attorney, both of which must be notarized, apostilled with the original sent back via Fed Ex.
 There might be a time when the seller will need to make both documents depending upon which bank their fideicomiso is in.

-- Seller must provide wiring instructions for their bank including bank name and address, account holder’s names, account number, routing number or Swift Bic Code.
+Seller must provide wiring instructions for their bank including bank name and address, account holder’s names, account number, routing number or Swift Bic Code.
 If the seller is a Mexican corporation then the funds must be deposited into their corporate account.

-- Constant communication with the seller during the listing agreement, the beginning of the purchase offer agreement and the closing process are essential.
-We will need the seller information regarding all general data for each seller as well all information that will go on the fideicomiso application.
+Constant communication with the seller during the listing agreement, the beginning of the purchase offer agreement and the closing process are essential.
+We will need the seller information regarding all general data for each seller as well as all information that will go on the fideicomiso application.